Cross-Camera Distracted Driver Classification through Feature Disentanglement and Contrastive Learning: The proposed Driver Behavior Monitoring Network

 with $A$ and $V$ being the number of actions and the number of views, respectively. $p^{(m)}_a$ is the probability of the $m$-th category with ground-truth $y_a^{(m)}$ for the action of the anchor sample, while $p^{(m)}_v$ is the probability of the $m$-th category with ground-truth $y_v^{(m)}$ for the anchor sample viewpoint.

-The previous two cross-entropy losses are complemented by two opposing triplet losses, \ADD{whose contributions are controlled by the hyperparameters $\lambda_{\rm{ac}}$ and $\lambda_{\rm{vc}}$.
-Both losses rely on the triplet structure previously introduced.} The difference lies in the role assumed by $sv$ and $sa$ in each loss.
+The previous two cross-entropy losses are complemented by two opposing triplet losses, whose contributions are controlled by the hyperparameters $\lambda_{\rm{ac}}$ and $\lambda_{\rm{vc}}$.
+Both losses rely on the triplet structure previously introduced.
+The difference lies in the role assumed by $sv$ and $sa$ in each loss.

 In the action triplet loss (Eq. \ref{eq:loss-ac}) the objective is to learn features for action encoding that are invariant regardless of the viewpoint.
 Hence, $sa$ serves as the positive sample, whereas $sv$ serves as the negative sample.
-This choice has the purpose of bringing closer the representations of $sa$ and $a$, which have the same action. \ADD{Conversely, the model maximizes the distance between $a$ and $sv$, which represent different actions from the same viewpoint:}
+This choice has the purpose of bringing closer the representations of $sa$ and $a$, which have the same action.
+Conversely, the model maximizes the distance between $a$ and $sv$, which represent different actions from the same viewpoint:

-where $\hat{\mathbf{f}}_a$, $\hat{\mathbf{f}}_{sa}$, and $\hat{\mathbf{f}}_{sv}$ denote the disentangled feature outputs from the $a$, $sa$, and $sv$ images, respectively. $\mathcal{D}(\cdot, \cdot)$ is the pairwise Euclidean distance function, and $\delta$ is a margin parameter.
+where $\hat{\mathbf{f}}_a$, $\hat{\mathbf{f}}_{sa}$, and $\hat{\mathbf{f}}_{sv}$ denote the disentangled feature outputs from the $a$, $sa$, and $sv$ images, respectively. $\mathcal{D}(\cdot, \cdot)$ is the pairwise Euclidean distance function, and $\delta$ is the margin parameter enforcing separation between positive and negative pairs.
 It is expected that the learned disentangled features exhibit view-invariance, as they are encouraged to be as similar as possible when derived from two different images depicting the same action regardless of the viewpoint from which they were acquired.

 For the view triplet loss, the positive and negative samples are reversed: